Morikoi/asteroid-blaster/docs/topics/profiling.md

 #### Facts

-- You can [connect t
+- You can [connect traces to profiling data](https://docs.datadoghq.com